RB Global: Acquisitions

 In 1999, Ritchie Bros. acquired Forke Brothers, an equipment auction company based in Nebraska, USA and one of its major competitors.
 The company moved its U.S. headquarters to Lincoln, Nebraska following the acquisition.
 Ritchie Bros. made its foray into the agricultural equipment auction business with the acquisitions of All Peace Auctions of Grande Prairie, Alberta, Canada in 2002; LeBlanc Auction Service of Estevan, Saskatchewan, Canada in 2004; Dennis Biliske Auctioneers of Buxton, North Dakota, USA in 2006; Clarke Auctioneers of Rouleau, Saskatchewan, Canada in 2007; and Martella Auction Company of Tipton, CA in 2009.
+In February Ritchie Bros. acquired a used heavy equipment listing service, Mascus.
 In August 2016, the company announced its plan to acquire IronPlanet, Inc., an online auction company.
 The deal was approved by the DOJ and closed in May 2017.
 In 2016, Ritchie Bros. also acquired Petrowsky Auctioneers based in North Franklin, CT and Kramer Auctions, a Canadian agricultural auction company based in North Battleford, SK.
 In 2018, Ritchie Bros. acquired Leake Auction Company, an Oklahoma-based collector car auctioneer.
 In August 2021, the acquisition of Euro Auctions, a Northern Ireland auction house that buys and sells industrial plant, construction equipment, and agricultural machinery for £775 million was announced.

-Notable auctions

-Among the notable auctions conducted by Ritchie Bros.
-Auctioneers: construction and other equipment used to rebuild the airport, shipyard and other facilities after the Falkland Islands war (1987); almost 9,800 items and pieces of equipment used in the US$1 billion cleanup operation following the Exxon Valdez oil spill in Alaska (1990) and the equipment used to build the Confederation Bridge that links the province of Prince Edward Island with the Canadian mainland (1997).

-Ritchie Bros. also conducted the world's largest industrial equipment auction, and their largest in company history, in Orlando, FL in February 2019.
-The company sold more than US$297 million worth of equipment and trucks over six days (February 18–23, 2019).
-The auction featured more than 13,350 heavy equipment items and trucks and attracted more than 15,900 bidders from 88 countries.

-50th Anniversary

-Ritchie Bros. celebrated its 50th anniversary in 2008.
-As a gift to the heavy equipment industries it launched RitchieWiki in September 2008 at MINExpo International in Las Vegas, Nevada.

-In 2008 Ritchie Bros.
-Auctioneers Inc. conducted 340 unreserved industrial and agricultural auctions generating gross auction proceeds of US$3.58 billion.
-The company sold more than 253,000 lots from 37,000 consignments and processed 277,000 bidder registrations.
-Of those, 84,000 were successful buyers with a total of 16,000 buyers purchasing their equipment online.

-The Company Today
+That acquisition attempt was discontinued in April 2022.
+In March 2023, Ritchie Bros. completed the acquisition of U.S. auto retailer IAA Inc. in a stock and cash deal worth $7 billion.
+It was announced in May 2023 a new name for the parent company, RB Global.

+Brand portfolio

+This is a list of companies and platforms owned and operated by RB Global.

+Operations

-In 2018, Ritchie Bros. reported US$4.9 billion in Gross Transactional Value (GTV).
+In 2022, Ritchie Bros. reported US$6 billion in total Gross Transactional Value (GTV).